 I only applied to one school, Columbia Business School, because I wanted to stay in NYC.
-On hindsight I should have applied early decision, but I was only ready to apply in December.
-Given that it was either Columbia or nada, and I had no prior experience in the application process, I was somewhat freaking out in early december, not knowing if my application was adequate.
+In hindsight, I should have applied early decision, but I was only ready to apply in December.
+Given that it was either Columbia or nada, and I had no prior experience in the application process, I was somewhat freaking out in early December, not knowing if my application was adequate.

 I got much more than I expected from my time working with Chris.
 Besides the MBA application, he gave me some very valuable career advice, on how to prepare myself for the career switch I want to make, even before school starts.
 Chris is an outstanding consultant, a very dedicated and caring professional who by the end of the process became also a friend.

 Accepted to UC Berkeley Haas

 I highly recommend hiring Chris to help you through the grueling MBA application process.
 My only regret is not reaching out to him earlier to help me optimize my entire application.